 Learning a new language can be one of the most intimidating goals to tackle.
 Add to it the stress of learning a language for a job and you might just feel like you should give up before you even begin.
-However, before you bitterly burn that language text book, or move back to your home country in complete despair, first give these strategies a try.
-Hopefully they’ll help you to accomplish a greater proficiency in your target language and ease the thorny road to success!
+However, before you bitterly burn that language textbook, or move back to your home country in complete despair, first give these strategies a try.
+Hopefully, they’ll help you to accomplish a greater proficiency in your target language and ease the thorny road to success!

 I’ve dabbled seriously with a variety of languages throughout my life (Mandarin, French, and Russian, just to name a few) and I completely understand how scary it is to try to communicate in a new language.
 This is why starting small is paramount.
 Don’t march directly to your boss at work and start giving a presentation in your target language – that goal is simply too big and scary to consider.
 But you can work up to it.
-Start by chatting with your colleagues at the water cooler (do employees still gather at water coolers to chat?), and learn to communicate the basics like discussing a co-worker’s weekend or talking about the weather; once you’ve gotten these simple skills down, you can move on to bigger goals.
+Start by chatting with your colleagues at the water cooler (do employees still gather at water coolers to chat?), and learn to communicate the basics like discussing a co-worker’s weekend or talking about the weather; once you’ve got these simple skills down, you can move on to bigger goals.

 Practice makes perfect!